Equivalence between duality and gradient flow solutions for one-dimensional aggregation equations: The linear case

 This last step is a direct consequence of Theorem 11.1.3 of \cite{Ambrosio} since all assumptions of the Theorem have been verified above.
 Thus curves of maximal slope are gradient flow solutions.
 Uniqueness is obtained thanks to a contraction estimate based on a Gronwall argument as in \cite{Carrillo}.
 This concludes the proof of the first item of Theorem \ref{th:GFanonid}.

 $(ii)$ From Proposition \ref{AC2}, we deduce that the duality solution of Theorem \ref{dual_anonid} belongs to $AC_{loc}^2((0,+\infty);\calP_2(\RR))$.
-Then by uniqueness of weak solution of the aggregation equation, we deduce that the duality solution and the gradient flow solution of the first item coincides.
-Moreover, from Proposition \eqref{entropy} with $w=0$, equation \eqref{eq:U} reduces to
+Then by uniqueness of duality solutions and gradient flow solutions, we deduce that both notion of solutions coincide.
+Moreover, from Proposition \ref{entropy} with $w=0$, equation \eqref{eq:U} reduces to

 It is well-known that this scalar conservation law admits an unique nonincreasing solution which is the entropy solution (see e.g. \cite[Lemma 3.3]{BJpg}).
-Then $\rho=\pa_xU$. \end{proof}
+Then $\rho=-\pa_xu$. \end{proof}